SAFETY FIRST – BACKUP YOUR FILES

 - .JPG – High quality compressed still image "release files."

-- .ARW, .RAW, .PSD – Pro grade still image formats that can be used for enlargements or serious cropping.
+- .ARW, .RAW, .TIF, .PNG, .PSD – Pro grade still image formats that can be used for enlargements or serious cropping.

 - .ISO – an “image” file of the contents of a DVD or CD.
 Duplicate discs can be created from ISO files with many disk burning software titles.